‘Sports Illustrated’s’ ‘Curviest Model’ Hunter McGrady Gives The Bathtub Challenge A Glam Twist

 Body wash but make it luxe! #ad I’ve been all about self-care since being home and it’s been so nice to do extra things to make me feel better.
 I had chatted about these products last week in my stories and got a lot of questions about them!
 I’ve been upping my shower game and using @olay Skin care inspired Cleansing and Nourishing body wash with Vitamin B3 complex and hyaluronic acid as well as my favorite new add on, the rinse off body conditioner with B3 and Shea Butter!
 As someone who has extremely dry skin both face and body, these two have been a game changer for me in my daily routine.
 I actually asked about what some of your favorite washes were a while back and a ton of you recommended these to me as well!
 Both products are available online from @walmart What are some things you’re doing for self care right now?
 I wanna know ❤️ #Olaypartner

 In the second shot, Hunter is leaning seductively over the side of the bathtub.
-Here you can see the delicate beading on the straps of her gown as they cascade over her shoulders.
+Here you can see the delicate beading on the straps of her gown.
 Each line of stones ends with a gorgeous rhinestone at its bottom.
-The model’s pearl necklace falls between her breasts as she holds on to the side of the bath with her left arm, her right hand on her cheek.
-Hunter is gazing directly into the camera in the fashion of a silver screen siren of yesteryear.
+The model’s pearl necklace falls between her breasts as she holds onto the side of the bath with her left arm, her right hand on her cheek.
+Hunter is gazing directly into the camera in the style of a silver screen siren of yesteryear.

-Fans liked the image over 14,500 times and posted comments of love, support, and admiration for the beautiful model and Sports Illustrated superstar.
+Fans liked the post over 14,500 times and added comments of love, support, and admiration for the beautiful model and Sports Illustrated superstar.

 “Very ‘like a virgin’ Madonna-esque!” remarked one fan, commenting on the similar looks between Hunter and the pop superstar’s overall style from the 1980s.